 Students granted a Student Visa have the responsibility to abide by its conditions.
 Engaging with your studies prevents any problems and protects your visa status.
-Students who hold a visa who are absent or need to briefly leave the Glasgow area at any time during their studies, must first request permission from the Department before making any arrangements.
+Students who hold a visa who are absent or need to briefly leave the Glasgow area at any time during their studies, must first request permission from the Department (Adviser of Studies) before making any arrangements.

-UK Immigration Rules are very strict and the consequences of not adhering to these can include being suspended from your studies and/or reported to the Home Office.
+UK immigration rules are very strict and the consequences of not adhering to these can include being SUSPENDED from your studies and/or reported to UK Visas and Immigration (UKVI).